TIME TO SAY HELLO.

 - 7. Why is residential development now being considered at the Baylands if the current 1994 General Plan disallows residential on the site?

 According to Tom McMorrow from the law firm of Manatt, Phelps and Phillips, LLP who represents the City of Brisbane on State level matters, in 2017 the housing crisis in the Bay Area caused the State of California to look for urban sites that could be considered for housing that would positively impact the housing shortage that presently exists.
 The Baylands site became prominent in these discussions and pressure from the State caused Brisbane to re-consider residential on the Baylands site.
-Approval of the General Plan Amendment by the Brisbane voters in November would allow residential to be built on the Baylands site.
-A defeat of the General Plan Amendment by the Brisbane voters in November could cause the State to re-consider legislation that would cause the City of Brisbane to lose control over the size and nature of the Brisbane Baylands development.
+The approval of the General Plan Amendment by the Brisbane voters in November 2018 allows up to 2,200 residential units to be built on the Baylands site.

 Click below to view the video of Mr. McMorrow’s response to City Council at the 7/19/18 City Council meeting.
 (1:00:27 – 1:10:54 of the video of the meeting)